slegras/EBAI2017/hands-on/hands-on.md

 **At this point, you should have two SAM files, one for the experiment, one for the control.
 Check the size of your files, how large are they ?**

 ### 5 - Estimate the number of duplicated reads
-1. Run Picard markDuplicates to mark duplicates from data
+1. Run Picard markDuplicates to mark duplicated reads (= reads mapping at the exact same location on the genome)
 ```bash
 picard MarkDuplicates \
 CREATE_INDEX=true \